 As a business or marketing leader, you should understand your team’s strengths and limits.
 You can see when it’s time to call in outside support to achieve your goals and deliverables.

 But what kind of help do you need?
-While marketing agencies and marketing advisors play in the same space, the work they deliver is fundamentally different.
+While marketing agencies and consultants play in the same space, the work they deliver is fundamentally different.

-What’s the contrast between a marketing agency and a marketing advisor?
+What is the contrast between a marketing consultant and a marketing agency?
 And more importantly, which one do you need to find?
 We break it down here.

 Marketing advisors and consultants are usually tight, lean teams ready to sit with the owners, lead strategy development and get the roadmap set efficiently.